eKICH/AppiumProject/README.md

 ## Application Under Test (AUT)
-Sauce Labs Android Sample App
+Sauce Labs Android Sample App.
 This is a sample test automation framework for Android sauce labs mobile app.
 Android SauceLabs Mobile app is a sample app built by SauceLabs that allows users to practice mobile automation.